movementkitchen/website/src/pages/movement-coaching/index.md

 3. What is the recovery strategy?
 4. What is the timeline of your recovery and building back towards your fitness goals?

 My task is to break your big goals into smaller achievable ones.
-Step by step, you can go back to jumping on a trampoline without leaking, running a marathon after the baby, lifting weights, going to yoga/Pilates, carrying children, skiing, surfing, climbing or whatever matters to you.

 You can choose between in-person sessions in our London E10 studio, online sessions or the physical-online combination.